The Garden Grazer

 Instructions

-• In a small pan over medium heat, add peanut butter and maple syrup.
-Stir and let heat for a few minutes until creamy and melted.
+• In a small pan over medium-low to medium heat, add the peanut butter and maple syrup.
+Stir and heat for about 3 minutes until the mixture is melted and fully combined.

-• Stir with spatula for 1-2 minutes to combine until chocolate thoroughly melts.
+• Then add all of the remaining ingredients.
+Stir with spatula for 1-2 minutes until the chocolate thoroughly melts and everything is combined.

 • Remove from heat and let the mixture sit in the pan for about 10 minutes to cool.